Mahsarnzh/Monte_Carlo_Probability_-_Decision_Making-/README.md

 cd Monte_Carlo_Probability_Decision_Making
 ```
 ## 4 Run the Script
-Execute the script using the appropriate command.
+Execute the script using the appropriate command based on your python version.
 For example:

 ```
-python MC_Probability_Decision_Making.py
+python3 MC_Probability_Decision_Making.py
 ```